petr-permyakov/django-helm-chart/README.md

 # Tips

 - Do you really need kubernetes?
 It's very complex.
-- Don't use helm without [helm diff](https://github.com/databus23/helm-diff).
+- Use [helm diff](https://github.com/databus23/helm-diff).
 One typo will wipe your app without warning otherwise.
 - While supported, I don't suggest running stateful services like PostgreSQL in kubernetes.
 Upgrades will likely involve downtime or extensive and arcane knowledge.
 - It's fine to use this chart as a reference for your own chart instead of directly using it.
+- I don't publish versions or changelogs at this time.
+You should probably fork this repo.

 ## Managing environment variables and secrets